-The Atlanta to Chattanooga High Speed Rail Ground Transportation project (Project) is a proposed high speed intercity passenger rail project running the approximately 120 miles between Atlanta, Georgia and Chattanooga, Tennessee.
-Although not one of FRA’s designated high speed rail corridors, GDOT studied this corridor as part of Georgia’s 1997 Intercity Rail Plan, which recommended further study of the corridor with an emphasis on high-speed service.
-Subsequently, Congress appropriated $7 million ($5 million from TEA-21 and $2 million from the FY 2004 Consolidated Appropriations) to FHWA to further study the corridor.
+The Atlanta – Chattanooga HSGT Project (Project) is a proposed high-speed intercity passenger rail project running the approximately 120 miles between Atlanta, GA and Chattanooga, TN.
+Although not one of FRA’s designated high-speed rail corridors, GDOT studied this corridor as part of Georgia’s 1997 Intercity Rail Plan, which recommended further study of the corridor with an emphasis on high-speed service.
+Subsequently, Congress appropriated $7 million ($5 million from TEA-21 and $2 million from the FY 2004 Consolidated Appropriations) to the Federal Highway Administration (FHWA) to further study the corridor.
 FHWA transferred those funds to FRA.
 The Project would provide a competitive and more reliable transportation choice for people traveling between Atlanta and Chattanooga and represents a response to numerous transportation-related needs in the corridor.

 On September 20, 2016, FRA signed the Draft EIS, and the Environmental Protection Agency included the Draft EIS in the October 7, 2016 Federal Register Notice of Availability.

 For more information on the Project, please visit http://www.dot.ga.gov/IS/Rail/AtlantatoChattanooga.

 The U.S. Permitting Dashboard is an online tool for Federal agencies, project sponsors, and interested members of the public to track the Federal government’s environmental review and authorization processes for large or complex infrastructure projects.
 The Dashboard is part of a government-wide effort to improve coordination, transparency, and accountability.
 A link to this project’s page on the Dashboard is below.